angelp0325/block21-workshop/README.md

 - The application is rerendered whenever state changes.
 - UI elements are organized into component functions.

-## Extensions

-If you're done early, try to implement one or more of the following features:

-- Allow administrators to invite guests to a party.
-This will involve creating an appropriate RSVP.
-- Allow administrators to un-invite guests from a party.
-This will involve deleting the appropriate RSVP.

 ## Submission

 Please submit the link to your public GitHub repository.